bntrtm/bntrtm.github.io/README.md

-# fcc-certifications
+# T. M. Bainter
-This repository contains all projects I have completed which relate to my FreeCodeCamp work.
+Welcome to my Github Pages website!
+This repository contains all of the projects I have completed which relate to my FreeCodeCamp work.